MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. Locate the backup operation for the **az104-10-vm0** virtual machine.

-1. Review the details of the backup job.
+1. Scroll to the right and click **View Details** to review the backup job details.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.